maxwellfoley/qihardware.org/index.md

 ### IPFS

-It is a [distributed file system](https://en.wikipedia.org/wiki/Clustered_file_system#Distributed_file_systems), not blockchain.
+IPFS is a [distributed file system](https://en.wikipedia.org/wiki/Clustered_file_system#Distributed_file_systems), not the blockchain.

-If you want to know more about instances of distributed file system,
+If you want to know more about instances of distributed file system, there are lots of information available through [Wikepedia](https://en.wikipedia.org/wiki/List_of_file_systems#Distributed_file_systems).

-you can find a lot of informations through [Wikepedia](https://en.wikipedia.org/wiki/List_of_file_systems#Distributed_file_systems)

-If you can't wait to try, the following will be the best practise.
+Here are our best practices:

 - [Setup an IPFS Node](/guide/setup-ipfs-node)